RaviSankarRao/AngularV4.0/README.md

     If VS Code and GIT are not integrated by default as an editor, use the following command git config --global core.editor "code --wait"

+Once the above steps are done, you need to clone your repository.
+You can create a new repository in GIT and clone the same.

+    Run VS Code, Open View > Integrated terminal and run the below command git clone <git repo URL>